smartlook/smartlook.github.io/_docs/sdk/ios.md

 ### Recording pausing and resuming

-Regardless how is Smartlook initialized, it is always possible to pause/resume the recording, and also check if the recording is active.
+Regardless how is Smartlook initialised, it is always possible to pause/resume the recording, and also check if the recording is active.

 ```swift
 Smartlook.resumeRecording() // start or resume paused recording